gottacatchenall/dissertation_prospectus/tex/prospectus.md

 ## Spatial Ecology

 Spatial ecology as it exists today would be radically different if not for @macarthur_and_wilson.
-The Theory of Island Biogeography (TIBG) is foundational to both spatial and community ecology.
+The Theory of Island Biogeography (TIBG) is a foundation for both spatial and community ecology.
 TIBG provides a mechanistic explanation for the species-area relationship, one of the most well-established "laws" in ecology.

 The theoretical construction of space used by @macarthur_and_wilson---a set of internally homogeneous 'islands', each variable in size and surrounded by inhospitable water/matrix, each either occupied or unoccupied by a particular species---has had deep impacts on many modern methods used to infer ecological patterns across space.
 Metapopulation theory, coined by @levins_metapop, describes a system of discrete 'patches', all either occupied/unoccupied.
 Modern occupancy models are rooted in this view of space: discrete observations at spatial coordinates, with environmental covariates.